In this blog, we’ll walk through our street proven approach to migrating analytic workloads to the cloud.

 Automate shutdown of Dev/QA resources – doing this on weekends alone can immediately save you 30% with on-demand pricing.
 Shutting down overnight and on weekends can save up to 70%.

 While the above steps are a great guide for your move to the cloud, remember that no migration will look the same.
 Your cloud migration process and overall strategy should be based on a long term direction that delivers real business value.
+Our cloud migration checklist can help you get started.
 Take the time to think about how cloud can be utilized to promote success at your organization.

 We offer a free, one-hour cloud strategy session where you’ll get practical advice that you can use to get started or optimize your existing data and analytics workloads in the cloud.